 Greetings, friends!
 This afternoon I’m headed back to Philly.
 I’ve really enjoyed this Florida getaway, and I can’t say I’m excited to return to 45-degree weather, but that’s where home is and I can’t wait to see my family.

 Today I thought I’d do a packing post and share my travel outfit.

-Before anyone makes a comment about the size of my suitcase, please understand this.
-When I travel, I usually shoot a bunch of looks for the blog, and that means having a variety of handbags and shoes as well as the clothing for the outfits.
+Before anyone makes a comment about the size of my suitcase, please understand that when I travel, I usually shoot a bunch of looks for the blog.
+That means having a variety of handbags and shoes as well as the clothing for the outfits.
 Not surprisingly, handbags and shoes take up considerable room in the suitcase.
 I also always bring running clothes, and those shoes are another large item that have to fit.

 All that to say, I am not advocating everyone take a 28″ suitcase on a weekend resort vacation, but that is what I often need to accommodate my outfits and all of their components.
 I’d have no problem fitting in my 24″ suitcase if I hadn’t brought the extras for the photo shoot, and that’s what I’d normally take for a typical 4-day weekend vacation.
 If you can get away with a carry-on, more power to ya!